 Women hold 23.7 percent of 535 seats in the U.S. Congress.

 Of the 127 women in Congress, 47, or 37 percent, are women of color.

-Eighty women of color have secured nominations in U.S. House races in 2018, a new record.
+Forty-three women of color are now serving in the U.S. House, a new record.

 Representation in Maryland